JuniJwi/charadex-rp/README.md

 # Charadex v.1.5.5

 > [!IMPORTANT]
-> **This versions is meant to work with the [Charadex v1.5.0 Google Sheet](https://docs.google.com/spreadsheets/d/1GwgfLizD3HQCieGia6di-TfU4E3EipT9Jb0BDZQwNak/).**
+> You can (tentatively) use this branch in development. **It is fully compatible with with the [Charadex v1.5.0 Google Sheet](https://docs.google.com/spreadsheets/d/1GwgfLizD3HQCieGia6di-TfU4E3EipT9Jb0BDZQwNak/).**

-&nbsp;
+> It can work with older sheets as well but it'll take a bit of work.

 ## Changelog